microsoftgraph/msgraph-sample-angularspa/tutorial/02-create-app.md

     :::code language="css" source="../demo/graph-tutorial/src/styles.css":::

-1. Add the Bootstrap and FontAwesome modules to the app.
+1. Add the Bootstrap module to the app.
 Open `./src/app/app.module.ts` and replace its contents with the following.

-    ```TypeScript
+    ```typescript
     import { BrowserModule } from '@angular/platform-browser';
     import { NgModule } from '@angular/core';
     import { NgbModule } from '@ng-bootstrap/ng-bootstrap';
-    import { FontAwesomeModule, FaIconLibrary } from '@fortawesome/angular-fontawesome';
-    import { faExternalLinkAlt } from '@fortawesome/free-solid-svg-icons';
-    import { faUserCircle } from '@fortawesome/free-regular-svg-icons';

     import { AppRoutingModule } from './app-routing.module';
     import { AppComponent } from './app.component';